PedanticHacker/ReChess/README.md

 ## How to Launch ReChess

-To launch ReChess, after installing all of its requirements, launch your favorite IDE (e.g., PyCharm, VSCode, Wing, Spyder, etc.) or your favorite code editor (e.g., Sublime Text, Notepad++, UltraEdit, Atom, etc.) and build the `main.py` file, found in the top-level directory of ReChess.
+After installing all of ReChess' requirements, launch your favorite IDE (e.g., PyCharm, VSCode, Wing, Spyder, etc.) or your favorite code editor (e.g., Sublime Text, Notepad++, UltraEdit, Atom, etc.), then build the `main.py` file, found in the top-level directory of ReChess.

 Alternatively, execute the command `python main.py` in your command-line interface within the top-level directory of ReChess.